harshxx2/OIBSIP/README.md

 # **Projects Included**
-#1.
-Landing Page

-A responsive and visually appealing landing page built using modern web design techniques.
+# 1.Calculator
+A simple and interactive calculator built using HTML, CSS, and JavaScript.
+This project demonstrates the fundamentals of web development and dynamic UI interactions.

 Features:

-Responsive layout for all screen sizes.
+Perform basic arithmetic operations:
+Addition
+Subtraction
+Multiplication
+Division
+Clear the input and reset the calculator.
+User-friendly and responsive design for both desktop and mobile devices.
+# Technologies Used:
+HTML: To structure the calculator interface.

-Clean and modern UI design.
+CSS: For styling the calculator, including a responsive layout and modern design.

-Smooth scrolling and interactive elements.

-Technologies: HTML, CSS.
+JavaScript: To implement calculator functionality and handle user interactions.

 # 2. To-Do List Management